Luca powers up for a spacewalk

 The big day

-Live coverage of Luca and Jessica’s spacewalk starts on NASA TV at 10:30 GMT (12:30 CEST), but the crew will begin their preparation around 6:00.
+Live coverage of NASA spacewalks usually starts on NASA TV at 10:30 GMT (12:30 CEST), but the crew begin their preparation around 6:00.
 And there is to be no showering, shaving, or applying deodorant for at least a day in advance, as any remnants of these products could mix with the pure oxygen inside the suit and pose a fire risk

 Astronauts wear a liquid cooling garment underneath their spacesuit.
 This is connected to the water system that keeps them cool, or warm, by circulating water around their body.
 They also don a medical monitor and put a dosimeter in their pocket to measure radiation before entering the hatch.